zhu-zhaofei/zhu-zhaofei/README.md

 - 👀 I’m interested in computer vision!
 - 🌱 I’m currently learning and researching DL about CV.
 - 💞️ I’m looking to collaborate on matting
-- 📫 How to reach me throught zhu_zhaofei@outlook.com ❤
+- 📫 You can reach me throught zhu_zhaofei@outlook.com ❤

 <!---
 zhu-zhaofei/zhu-zhaofei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.